 Naha, Helen “Feather Woman” – Awatovi Star Design Jar (1970’s)

 This jar has the “Awatovi Star” pattern painted on the top and the bottom.
-The shape of the jar has a wide shoulder and a short, sloping neck.
-The star design is distinctive on both the top and bottom.
+The shape of the jar has a high shoulder and an elongated neck.
 Around the shoulder is her “eternity band” design.
 The jar has been traditionally fired and there is some variation to the color from the firing, which certainly adds to the beauty of the piece.
 The jar is in excellent condition with no chips, cracks, restoration or repair.
 It is signed on the bottom with her hallmark feather.